The Hanna-Barbera Hall of Fame: Yabba Dabba Doo II

-The Hanna-Barbera Hall of Fame: Yabba Dabba Doo II is a 1979 live-action/animated television special produced by Hanna-Barbera Productions which aired on CBS on October 12, 1979.
+The Hanna-Barbera Hall of Fame: Yabba Dabba Doo 2 is a 1979 American live-action/animated television special produced by Hanna-Barbera Productions, which aired on CBS on October 12, 1979.
 It is a sequel to the 1977 special Yabba Dabba Doo!
 The Happy World of Hanna-Barbera.

 Summary

 Bill Bixby hosts a behind-the-scenes look at some of the most famous stars of the animated-cartoon world of Hanna-Barbera's "Hall of Fame" of animal heroes and villains and the careers of William Hanna and Joseph Barbera.